loudingspace/multinational-retail-data-centralisation/README.md

 # Milestone 3

 This is where a star-based schema of the database was created.
 This involved the casting of types, and the creation of limited VARCHARs.
+The fully worked out version of this may be found at notebooks/milestone3.ipynb.
+The SQL queries alone may be found at `star_schema.sql`

 We used the following code: